dogoncouch/dhcptranslate/README.md

     dhcptranslate dhcpd.conf includes.conf > csvoutputfile

-## Notes
-This only supports Juniper devices so far.
-Cisco support coming soon.

 ## Support
 Bugs, questions, and other issues can be directed to the project's [issues page](https://github.com/dogoncouch/dhcptranslate/issues) on GitHub, or emailed to [dogoncouch@dogoncouch.net](mailto:dogoncouch@dogoncouch.net).